John is the Managing Partner of Windrose Advisors and member of the Windrose Investment Committee.

 Amanda graduated from Northeastern University in 2009 with a BS in Business Administration and concentrations in Finance/Insurance and Management.
 She and her husband live in Andover, MA.

-Jennifer works closely with the CIO and senior investment analysts to research managers and conduct due diligence on investment opportunities.
-She is also involved in building asset allocation and transition plans, performing data and scenario analysis.
+Doug works closely with the CIO and senior investment analysts to research managers and conduct due diligence on investment opportunities.
+He is also involved in building asset allocation and transition plans, performing data and scenario analysis.

 Nick works closely with the CIO and senior investment analysts on asset allocation, manager research and due diligence and the implementation of investment strategies for clients.
 He is also involved in performing data and scenario analysis and developing client marketing material.